annetutil/annet/docs/mesh/index.rst

 **name mask** is a string which describes device FQDN, optionally containing placeholders for captured variables.
 Place holders can be of two forms:

-* ``{var}`` means a variable containing any positive integer number.
+* ``{var}`` means a variable containing any non-negative integer number.
 You will be abel to access it in your handler as an integer attribute.
 * ``{var:regex}`` means a string matching regular expression.
 You will be abel to access it in your handler as an string attribute.

 Additionally, you can set a **filter expression** based on captured variables using *magic* filters.